stat14/DevSecOpsHub/replit.md

 ## System Architecture

-**Backend Framework**: Flask with SQLAlchemy ORM **Database**: SQLite (development) with PostgreSQL support configured **Frontend**: Server-side rendered templates using Jinja2 with Bootstrap 5 **Authentication**: Session-based authentication with JWT support configured **Deployment**: Gunicorn WSGI server with autoscale deployment target
+**Backend Framework**: Flask with SQLAlchemy ORM and SocketIO for real-time features **Database**: PostgreSQL (production) with SQLite fallback for development **Frontend**: Server-side rendered templates using Jinja2 with Bootstrap 5 and enhanced UI **Authentication**: Session-based authentication with JWT support and advanced RBAC **Real-time**: WebSocket support for notifications and live updates **Analytics**: Advanced reporting with Plotly charts and interactive dashboards **Email System**: Flask-Mail integration for automated notifications **Deployment**: Gunicorn WSGI server with autoscale deployment target

-The application follows a modular blueprint architecture with separate modules for each major feature area.
+The application follows a modular blueprint architecture with separate modules for each major feature area, enhanced with enterprise-grade security and monitoring.

 ## Key Components